What will I learn during my DPV cave diver course?

 As an advanced cave diving course, the TDI cave DPV diver course is designed for trained and skilled cave divers who have good experience swimming in caves and wish to learn the appropriate use of Diver Propulsion Vehicles (DPVs) in the cave environment.
 The course covers safe DPV management, DPV elements and specificities, and the necessary care and maintenance.
 The trained cave diver learns dive planning while including extended penetration, extending bottom times, planning more complex and conservative dives, and using proper methods of gas management.

-Good team dynamics and appropriate cave communication become more critical and difficult to achieve when increasing your cave diving expertise.
-You will have to pay constant attention to the guideline and your position as riding away just a few seconds can already take you a long distance and get you in big trouble.
-Straying away from the line and separating from your team become greater risks too.
+Good team dynamics and appropriate cave communication become more critical and difficult when increasing your cave diving expertise.
+You will have to pay constant attention to the guidelines and your position as riding away just a few seconds can already take you a long distance and get you in big trouble.
+Straying away from the line and separating from your team become greater risks, too.
 Awareness in cave diving is an important skill; during this course, you will be asked to raise your awareness level even higher.

-And one more reason for increasing your awareness, when swimming, if you happen to hit your head on the ceiling, there is little risk of knocking yourself unconscious.
+And one more reason for increasing your awareness is when swimming, if you hit your head on the ceiling, there is little risk of knocking yourself unconscious.
 But this is surprisingly easy to do with a DPV and increased speed.

 For long-range exploration purposes, the explorer can use a DPV.